4 Reflections on T&T’s 52nd Year of Independence

-The greatest privilege I grew up with was the quality of conversation in my home.
-In many ways, my family is more interested in the year we became a Republic and the historical movements that led up to that event; however, Independence, our 52nd year, is a powerful occasion for us to reflect on the State of the Nation.
+One of the greatest privileges I grew up with was the quality of conversation in my home.
+In many ways, my family was more interested in the year we became a Republic and the historical movements that led up to that because it brought about a more comprehensive form of political sovereignty.
+But, this Independence, in our 52nd year, I think it is a powerful occasion for us to reflect on the state of the nation.

 Over Independence Lunch, these were our 4 Reflections on our 52nd year of Independence: